Oluwapemzzy/Customer_Data/README.md

 This approach should provide a comprehensive overview of the subscription patterns within the data, allowing you to identify high-revenue areas, popular subscription types, and potential retention issues.

-### I calculated the average subscription duration using pivot table and identifed the most popular
-subscription types to be **BASIC**
+- I calculated the average subscription duration using pivot table and identifed the most popular subscription types to be **BASIC**

+##MY SQL
+1 retrieve the total number of customers from each region. o find the most popular subscription type by the number of customers. o find customers who canceled their subscription within 6 months. o calculate the average subscription duration for all customers. o find customers with subscriptions longer than 12 months. o calculate total revenue by subscription type. o find the top 3 regions by subscription cancellations. o find the total number of active and canceled subscriptions.